-The Board held twenty-three (23) meetings during FY20, and each Director attended all of the meetings they were eligible to attend during this period.
-Further details regarding the number of meetings of the Company's Board of Directors and each Board Committee held during the year ended 30 June 2020, and the number of eligible meetings attended by each Director, is disclosed in the Company's latest Annual Financial Report.
+The Board held twelve (12) meetings during FY22.
+All Directors attended each of those meetings.
+Further details regarding the number of meetings of the Company's Board of Directors and each Board Committee held during the financial year ended 1 July 2022, and the number of eligible meetings attended by each Director, is disclosed in the Company's latest Annual Financial Report.

 Non-executive Directors are expected to spend a minimum 20 days a year preparing for and attending Board and Committee meetings and associated activities.
 The commitments of non-executive Directors are considered by the Nominations & Remuneration Committee prior to the Director's appointment to the Board, and are reviewed as part of performance assessments.